fastify/fastify-multipart/README.md

 **Note**: if the file stream that is provided by `data.file` is not consumed (like in the example below with the usage of pump) the promise won't be fulfilled at the end of the multipart processing.
 This behavior is inherited from [busboy](https://github.com/mscdex/busboy).

+**Note**: if you set a `fileSize` limit and you want to know if the file limit was reached you can listen to `data.file.on('limit')` or check at the end of the stream the property `data.file.truncated`.

 ```js
 try {
   const data = await req.file()